Julius Langbehn: Biography

 Rembrandt als Erzieher, which was published anonymously "by a German", was a huge success.
 Langbehn's attitudes towards Jews was initially favourable, but as the book went through its numerous editions, this changed, with new chapters introduced to this effect in the 37th edition, which were subsequently ever more stridently revised.
 In 1891, he published 40 Lieder (40 Poems), again anonymously; this proved to be a complete failure.
 The poems, which were explicitly erotic, prompted the state prosecutor of Schleswig-Holstein to threaten to press charges.
 The legal problems were sufficient to force Langbehn to withdraw the book.
 Der Rembrandtdeutsche followed, this time "by a friend of truth", though it too was not well received.
 Langbehn moved to Vienna, then in the Austro-Hungarian Empire, where he lived briefly.
 He shortly fled the country after having been convicted in a lawsuit from his landlord.
 Around this time Langbehn took on a disciple, a painter from Frisia by the name of Nissen.

-After departing Vienna, Langbehn traveled to Italy, southern France, Spain, and the Canary Islands in 1894.
+After departing from Vienna, Langbehn traveled to Italy, southern France, Spain, and the Canary Islands in 1894.
 He then returned to Germany and continued his vagrant life there, producing no new works.
-In the mid-1890s, he began to attend Catholic churches, and in early 1900 he converted to Catholicism.
+In the mid-1890s, he began to attend Catholic churches, and in early 1900, he converted to Catholicism.
 He now directed his reformist tendencies toward the Catholic Church, and began to attack liberal segments.
 Langbehn died on 30 April 1907 of stomach cancer.
 He was buried in Puch near the Edignalinde at his own request because of his admiration for Edigna.

 Views

 Langbehn's efforts at reform were a reaction against modernism.
 He particularly disliked materialism, democracy, and internationalism; he favored aristocracy, individualism, and peace.
 He believed that Germany should abandon industrialization and urbanization in favor of an agrarian society ruled by a monarch.
 While Langbehn's vision did away with the bourgeois, proletarians, and the Junkers, he strongly opposed a classless society, stating that "equality is death."
 He was also an antisemite and an early figure in the Völkisch movement.

-A widely read antisemite, Langbehn held that “A Jew can no more become a German than a plum can turn into an apple.”
+A widely read antisemite, Langbehn held that "A Jew can no more become a German than a plum can turn into an apple."